-Inventory ageing is an ecommerce metric that enables you to determine how long SKUs (Stock Keeping Units) remain in your warehouse before a sale.
+Inventory ageing (also known as average age of inventory) is an ecommerce metric that enables you to determine how long SKUs (Stock Keeping Units) remain in your warehouse before a sale.
 In simpler terms, it tells us how many days it takes a company to sell its stock.

 Note: If the company sells its inventory quickly, the average age of inventory decreases, which means more revenue for your business.